-As of June 30, 2022, the Foundation was the beneficiary of one split-interest agreement.
-The fair value of the funds was \$2,389 and the present value of lifetime annuity payments to the donors was \$2,235.
-Contributions receivable from split interest agreements as of June 30, 2022 was \$154.
+As of June 30, 2023, the Foundation did not have any active split-interest agreements.
+Contributions receivable from split interest agreements as of June 30, 2023 was \$0.

 NOTE 6 PROMISES TO GIVE

 In April 2013, the Foundation received a promise to give of \$2,000,000 toward a named endowment for the purpose of establishing the Noble Endowment (see Note 7 on endowments).
 In late 2014, it became clear under the terms of the promise to give, the funds were to be transferred to the Foundation upon death of the donor.
 As such, the Foundation recorded an unconditional promise to give.
 During the fiscal year ended June 30, 2014, the Foundation received a check in the amount of \$20,858 towards the pledge.
 After recording the payment, the value of the undiscounted promise to give was \$1,979,142.
 The Foundation recorded the pledge and adjusted it to its net present value by recording a discount, based upon an estimated life expectancy of five years from time of the pledge, and at an interest rate of 3%.